-Lead Quiz and Data Capture
+Lead Quizzes and Data Capture

 You might already have experienced difficulties in getting people to provide their contact information through traditional conversion tactics, such as asking people to give out contact info in return for an e-book.
 People are careful when choosing what they give their contact info out for, and want something of value in return.